 A sensory deprivation tank is often used for flotation therapy.
-An they are more common than you’d think.
+They are more common than you’d think.
 When used correctly, they offer numerous personal benefits.

 A couple of years ago, Netflix released a hit show called “Stranger Things.”